 Almond butter in cookies serves multiple purposes.
 It adds moisture and richness without the use of dairy, making it ideal for dairy-free or vegan baking.
 Almond butter contributes healthy fats and a subtle nutty flavor.
 Additionally, it helps bind the ingredients together, especially in gluten-free recipes where traditional flour is not used.

-More Dessert Recipes
+More Protein Recipes

 Recipe

-Snickerdoodle Protein Cookies (Gluten Free + Dairy Free)
+Snickerdoodle Protein Cookies (GF+DF)

 Equipment